kiranshashiny/Robotics/README.md

 # Robotics
-Code used for Bluemix IoT
+Code used for Bluemix IoT.